-Moving forward, the Trust has reviewed the level of staffing costs in the three-year budget forecast and believes we can maintain current provision, with expenditure on staffing at below 85%.
-This includes taking into account a flat funding project and upcoming increase of employment costs (pensions and national insurance) and rising inflation.
-Additionally, to enable us to provide value for money, we are currently undertaking an in-depth benchmarking exercise.
+Moving forward, the Trust has reviewed the level of staffing costs in the three-year budget forecast and believes we can maintain current provision, but acknowledging that expenditure on staffing will be in excess of 90% of income in the next financial year.
+This includes taking into account a further upcoming increase of employment costs (pensions and national insurance) and another significant pay rise for teachers.

-The FRS102 pension scheme liability at 31 August 2022 has decreased by £5,440,000, including an actuarial gain of £6,416,000 in the year (loss of £951,000 in 2021) to £1,462,000.
+The FRS102 pension scheme liability at 31 August 2024 has decreased by £19,000, including an actuarial loss of £117,000 in the year (gain of £611,000 in 2023) to £955,000.
 It does not have a direct impact on the operation of the trust and at present does not contribute towards financial risks in the trust finances.